excelwithcorey/sales_project/README.md

 ## About

-This projects aim is to discover sales analysis for (company).
+This projects aim is to discover sales analysis for a company that has four products from years 2010-2023.
 The dataset was downloaded from [Kaggle](https://www.kaggle.com/datasets/ksabishek/product-sales-data/data).
 Thank you for uploading the data for everyone to use.

-The goal of this project (what is the goal you are seeking to discover?)
+The goal of this project is discover insights for the CEO and its performance of their business.
+Some limitations of this projects are: 2010 and 2023 does not include full years of sales data, so we eliminated the two years in our findings.
+I will analyze the data to visualize the overall performance of the business.

-Purpose
+## Purpose
-(what is the purpose of the project?)
+As a Data Analyst that is highly motivated in Business initiatives.
+It is important for a Business Owner to understand its financial health through analytics with a clear dashboard to demonstrate areas that are doing well plus areas that need to improve.
+This will help make better data driven decisions and overall impactful business growth.

 ## About the Data